senx/warp10-ext-elastic/GET.md

 ## The MULTI GET function

-The multi get function function in the same way than the GET function for the fourth first parameters.
+The multi get function can be used in the same way than the GET function for the fourth first parameters.

 ```
 // The param map to connect to The Elastic cluster